benfeely/homeserver-base-personal/network-setup.md

 ## Network Connectivity

+### Network Devices

+#### Printer Configuration

+I have an HP LaserJet M575 multifunction printer configured on the network:
+- **IP Address**: 10.10.10.4 (Static Network)
+- **DNS Name**: printer.home.banjonet.com
+- **Capabilities**: Print, Scan, Copy, Fax
+- **Connectivity**: Wired Ethernet connection to the managed switch

+The printer is accessible from the Static Network and Client Network, but not from the Guest or IoT networks for security purposes.
+All print jobs are sent directly to the printer without a print server intermediary.

 ### Physical Connectivity

 The homeserver (Dell PowerEdge T40) is connected to the network via a wired Ethernet connection to the LAN interface of the PFSense router.
 The server likely has a static IP address within the 10.10.10.0/24 subnet.